-- Research to Grass Roots: These grants are built on the SARE concept that results of applied research are used to train agricultural professionals and producers in the latest principles of sustainable agriculture.
-Successful R2GR projects will take the research results from previously funded SARE projects and bring those results into the field through education to ag professionals and producers.
+Research to Grassroots: These grants are built on the SARE concept that results of applied research are used to train agricultural professionals and producers in the latest principles of sustainable agriculture.
+Successful projects will take the research results from previously funded SARE projects and bring those results into the field through education to ag professionals and producers.
 The maximum for each project's funding is $75,000.
 Opens in April with applications due in November.How to apply: If you’re interested in this program, contact our team at: firstname.lastname@example.org or set up some time with us during our free office hours to discuss next steps.